 The MD/PhD Program at the Icahn School of Medicine at Mount Sinai offers you the training you need to be a leader in academic investigative medicine.
-Our program is highly personalized and offers flexibility in the choice of a Multidisciplinary Training Area (MTA), corresponding curriculum, and research advisors.
+Our program is highly personalized and offers flexibility in the choice of a Multidisciplinary Training Area (MTA), corresponding curriculum. and research advisors.
+We also offer flexible paths through the program.

 Your preclinical training begins the summer before your first year of medical school and ends after the second year.
 In addition to the medical school curriculum, you will focus on laboratory rotations and finding a thesis advisor.